Visit Traffic Alerts for information about road closures, delays and other traffic impacts.

-Street Maintenance Overlay Project
+About Street Maintenance Overlay Projects

 In preparation for paving, city landscapers will come through the neighborhood and trim the trees, so the milling and paving equipment don’t damage the trees by tearing off the branches.

 City staff will be paving the streets beginning on or around July 1, 2019, weather dependent.
 Streets will be milled and prepped for paving, then clean-up and finally hot asphalt paving will commence.
 The city will pave all the cul-de-sacs first and then the main line streets.